jarretbryan/crazyLyft-backend/README.md

 This backend requires PostreSQL to be running.

-In the repository, run ``` bundle install ``` to install all the required gem packages - then run ```rake db:schema:load``` to set up the schema.
+In the repository, in your terminal, enter ``` bundle install ``` to install all the required gem packages.
+Then, run Postgres and enter ```rake db:create && rake db:schema:load``` to set up the schema.
 Make sure the server is running with ```rails s``` to play on the front end and save user data and scores.
 The front end will send fetch requests to the API to display user and score data.